benlund/picowell/README.md

 Current during the awake phase can be reduced by about 7mA by underclocking the processor, but experimentation showed that this hampered wifi connection when out in the garden, so that's disabled on our devices.

-There is also a calibration mode, where the Pico W listens for connections, taking readings and returning the results when a connection comes in.
-This requires a persistent wifi conenction and is therfore not suitable for the real operating mode (it would drain the battery after only a couple of days).
+There is also a calibration mode, where the Pico W listens for connections, taking a reading and returning the result whenever a new connection comes in.
+This requires a persistent wifi connection and is therfore not suitable for the real operating mode (it would drain the battery after only a couple of days).

 We have one device running in our well and another one in our water storge tank.
 Both report hourly and the batteries last a few weeks betweeen replacements.